-Where does the design of a children’s book cover begin?
+Where does the desing of a book for kids begin?
 Lewis Caroll in his “Alice in Wonderland” once said:

 What is the use of a book without pictures?

-It sums up the main principle in the children’s book cover design: use images and illustrations to draw young readers’ attention.
+It sums up the main principle the book art for the youngest: use images and illustrations to draw the kids’ attention.
 However, you also need to pay attention to market research, colors, and typography to end up with the design that kids will not be able to walk pass.

-In this article, we will explain to you how to master the children’s book cover design and capture childhood magic.
+In this article, we will explain to you how to master the children’s book cover design and provide ides to help you capture childhood magic.

 Keep reading to learn how to choose the perfect illustration, fonts, and colors appropriate for your target age group.
 We guarantee that young readers will become all bright-eyed and bushy-tailed.